 But that is all about to change.
-Because once you read this article, you’ll never think of catalog ads the same way again.
+Because once you read this article, you’ll see the future of e-commerce advertising.

 Here’s the thing about catalog ads — as boring as they are, retailers and advertisers will always have a penchant for them for one simple reason.
 They work.